 Newly minted President Ronald Reagan signed off on the largest tax cut in history with the Economic Recovery Tax Act (ERTA).
 His rationale was that instead of using tax cuts to incentivize individuals to buy goods, the government would use them to incentivize businesses to work and produce goods.

 Paul Ferber, who owned an adult store in New York City, was charged after selling two films depicting young boys masturbating.
-Ferber took the case to court, where it travelled all the way to the U.S. Supreme Court on the grounds that his First and Fourteenth Amendments rights were being violated.
+Ferber took the case to court, where it traveled all the way to the U.S. Supreme Court on the grounds that his First and 14th Amendments rights were being violated.
 The court upheld the law in a unanimous 9-0 decision, definitively ruling that child pornography is an exception to the First Amendment.

 By a 6-3 decision, the U.S. Supreme Court ruled that government funding for chaplains by state legislatures was constitutional because of the "unique history" of the United States.
 The federal government in 1791 had authorized a hired chaplain for Congress precisely three days before the ratification of the Bill of Rights, which codified the First Amendment as U.S. Law.
 The case was brought to the Supreme Court after Nebraska state Senator Ernie Chambers sued on the grounds that opening prayer before the session by a state-sponsored chaplain was a violation of the establishment clause of the First Amendment.